esalganik/ice-density-parameterization/README.md

 - `figures/Map_density_lab.png`
 - `data/final/snow_model_matchups_with_models.mat`

-This allows lightweight reruns without downloading all large external files.
+This allows lightweight reruns without downloading the ETOPO1 and SnowModel-LG source files when the corresponding intermediate products already exist.
 The CryoSat-2 NetCDF files are required to regenerate Figures 3 and S5 and to run scripts/checks/cs2_manuscript_checks.m.

 ---